 Elementalist (Witch Ascendancy) shines in a high percentage of builds.
 You really can’t go wrong by picking an Elementalist build because the Ascendancy keystones can boost your damage quite a bit whilst making you Reflect Immune which is awesome for Hardcore League players.

 Occultist (Witch Ascendancy) has also gained traction with the launch of Betrayal league because of the buff to cold skills and addition of a cold keystone to the Occultist ascendancy.
-Occultist is the best Ascendancy if you plan on going CI but it’s not recommended for league starters that are not experienced with leveling as a CI build.
+Along with that, with the Synthesis league the Occultist has become even more powerful due to the energy shield leech being much easier to acquire on a CI character now.
+Occultist is the best Ascendancy if you plan on going CI but it’s not recommended for league starters that are not experienced with leveling as a CI build, especially in a hardcore league.

 Juggernaut (Marauder Ascendancy) has been the go-to Ascendancy for Uber Lab farmers and it still is.
 Juggernaut Sunder/Earthquake builds feature a “braindead playstyle” in which you can facetank literally anything in the game but it often lacks damage without high investment.
 On a budget though, with just a couple exalts thrown into a Juggernaut you should be able to run Uber Izaro with ease (and make tones of currency — therefore this is an excellent league starter and money farmer).